Answers to Frequently Asked Questions.

 Can children attend the concerts?

 We highly encourage family time and introducing children to new musical experiences.
-Our Fall Pops, Holiday Pops, and Family Concert are ideal concerts for such exposure for children of all ages.
-For the Masterworks series, we suggest ages seven and up.
+Our Fall Pops, Holiday Pops, and Family Concert are ideal concerts for such exposure for such.
+We suggest ages six and up, and as appropriate for the youngster’s attention span.
 We do maintain a policy of no babes in arms and each patron, regardless of age, must be ticketed.

 I am a subscriber and cannot attend on my regular night.
 Can I exchange my tickets for another performance?